rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 As we will see, it goes beyond just breathing without moving.
 It will require balance, consciousness and a developer’s mindset.

-### trash
-Now let’s go back to the our initial picture.
-Our Yogi is obviously breathing.
-He is also at rest and balanced.
-If his muscles are not eating up the Oxygen, to where else is going all the Oxygen ?

-The brain, as we will discuss later, has many ways to consume energy.
-A meditative mind has a low foot print on consuming Oxygen.